sisco311/scrcpy-snap/README.md

     scrcpy.adb devices
     scrcpy.adb kill-server

-### For audio playback the alsa plug is needed:
+### For audio playback the alsa plug is needed

     sudo snap connect scrcpy:alsa

-### In order to use the v4l2loopback feature the camera plug must be connected:
+### In order to use the v4l2loopback feature the camera plug must be connected

     sudo snap connect scrcpy:camera

-### For physical keyboard simulation you need to connect the raw-usb plug:
+### For physical keyboard simulation you need to connect the raw-usb plug

     sudo snap connect scrcpy:raw-usb

-### To uninstall the scrcpy snap:
+### To uninstall the scrcpy snap

     sudo snap remove scrcpy